|Date of Birth||30 September 1975 , Paris, France|

 Raised in Orléans, France, she made her acting debut as a child with a role in one of her father's plays.
 She studied drama at the Conservatoire d'Art Dramatique in Orléans.
 After small appearances and performances in theater, Cotillard had occasional and minor roles in television series such as Highlander (1992), but her career as a film actress began in the mid-1990s.
 While still a teenager, Cotillard made her cinema debut in the film L'histoire du garçon qui voulait qu'on l'embrasse (1994) and had small but noticeable roles in such films as Arnaud Desplechin's My Sex Life... or How I Got Into an Argument (1996), Coline Serreau's comedy La belle verte (1996), and had her first leading role in the TV film Chloé (1996).

-Her first prominent screen role was as Lilly Bertineau in Gérard Pirès's Taxi (1998), a role which she reprised in two sequels: Taxi 2 (2000) and Taxi 3 (2003), this role earned her first César award nomination for Most Promising Actress in 1999.
+Her first prominent screen role was as Lilly Bertineau in Gérard Pirès's Taxi (1998), a role which she reprised in two sequels: Taxi 2 (2000) and Taxi 3 (2003), this role earned her first César award nomination (France's equivalent to the Oscar) for Most Promising Actress in 1999.

 In 2001, she starred in Pretty Things (2001) as the twin sisters Marie and Lucie, and was nominated for her second César award for Most Promising Actress for her performance.